DHawkesford/the-wall/README.md

 ## Future plans

+- ✅ *Done - see the ["Websockets for realtime data"](#websockets-for-realtime-data) section.*

-- ✅ Each image has a counter for how many users have 'starred' (favourited) it.
+    Each image has a counter for how many users have 'starred' (favourited) it.
 I would like to figure out the best way to make this a live figure.
 I could imagine that sending a fetch request to the server every few seconds would be a possible solution.
 Currently there is a 'refresh' button in the hamburger menu for fetching the latest data from the server.

 - Create a button that appears in the bottom-right corner that returns a user to the top of the page.
 The button should not appear if they had not scrolled down the page at all

+- ✅ *Done - see the [Changing the daily theme](#changing-the-daily-theme) section.*

-- ✅ The 'theme of the day' in the navbar should change every 24 hours, and the images in the gallery should be reset as well.
+    The 'theme of the day' in the navbar should change every 24 hours, and the images in the gallery should be reset as well.
 I need to update both the back-end and front-end to allow for this.

     - ✅ Include a timer to show users when the theme will next change

     - Include a feature for showing the final gallery from previous days - not yet done, but users can see images that they starred on previous days on the Favourites page

+- ✅ *Done - see the [Mobile responsiveness](#mobile-responsiveness) section.*

-- ✅ Add in mobile responsiveness - the app already scales down quite nicely on smaller screens, but there is some work needed on the navbar in particular.
+    Add in mobile responsiveness - the app already scales down quite nicely on smaller screens, but there is some work needed on the navbar in particular.

 - Incorporate lazy loading of the images, or pagination, or some such alternative to reduce the initial page load time

+- ✅ *Done - see the [Adding routes](#adding-routes) section.*

-- ✅ Create pages where users can see their starred posts, and see/edit/delete their own posts
+    Create pages where users can see their starred posts, and see/edit/delete their own posts

 - Design and write a loader using CSS (see the [loader feature section](#loading-animation))